nreid/vc_tutorials/Part1_qc_alignment.md

 This would discard any read trimmed shorter than 100bp, and if its pair was longer than 100bp, it would be placed in the file given by `-s`, which would be read as `../rawdata/son.trim.0.fq`.

-We can run this script, and run `FastQC` on the trimmed data, but as we will see, it will have little impact for this particular dataset.
+We can run our script, which also runs `FastQC` on the trimmed data, but as we will see, it will have little impact for this particular dataset.
 The next steps will use the untrimmed data.

 scripts:
 - [scripts/Part1b2_sickle_fastqc.sh](scripts/Part1b2_sickle_fastqc.sh)